abdullahsaka/Introduction_to_R/README.md

 # Introduction to R - Beginner Study

-This repository is created for data scientist candidates who want to implement basic algorithms in R Studio.
+I created this repository for data scientist candidates who want to implement basic algorithms in R Studio.

 You can find the codes about attribute types, data exploration, dealing with missing data, kNN, Linear Regression, Logistic Regression and ROC Curves, kMeans Clustering and Principal Component Analysis (PCA).